 Learn more about the Wurzweiler Interdenominational Clergy Plan (PDF).

 Candidates must apply to and be admitted by both schools separately.
-Ideally, the application is made to both programs simultaneously; a student already at one school may apply to the other during their first year.
+Ideally, the application is made to both programs simultaneously.
 Admission to one school does not guarantee admission to the other, but it can strengthen the application.

-During the first two years of study, you can complete the first-year program at each school in turn.
-During each of the remaining four semesters, you may divide your coursework between the two schools, to be consistent with the academic regulations of each school.
+During the first two years of study, students can complete the first-year program at each school in turn.
+During each of the remaining four semesters, students may divide their coursework between the two schools, to be consistent with the academic regulations of each school.

 Learn more about the Wurzweiler-Cardozo Joint MSW-JD Program (PDF).

 Earn the MSW from Wurzweiler School of Social Work and the Master of Divinity (MDiv) from Yale Divinity School.
 This joint degree takes four years to complete.

 Candidates for this program may be eligible to count up to 12 credit hours at the other school to satisfy course work in each program.
 Students taking the MAR/MSW are able to complete both degrees in a minimum of three years, and candidates taking the MSW/MDiv are able to complete both degrees in a minimum of four years.

 Field education/supervised ministry may be coordinated between the two programs.
 If you are interested in pursuing a joint MSW/MDiv degree, we encourage you to apply to both programs at the start of the application period in the fall.

 - Full Time MSW Program - Fall Start

 - Part Time MSW Program - Fall Start